larrylart/KeePassDX/README.md

 ## Implementation Notes

-A detailed list of files modified for this experiment, along with their purpose, is available here:
+A list of files added/modified for this experiment, along with their purpose, is available here: [Modified files & purpose](EXPERIMENT_AIDL_DOC/files_changes.txt)

-- **Modified files & rationale:**
-  `EXPERIMENT_AIDL_DOC/files_changes.txt`

 This fork should be considered a **proof-of-concept** rather than a production-ready feature.
 Feedback, testing reports, and discussion are welcome.